All selling is inherently social. However, done properly, ‘social selling’ won’t result in a sale (at least one closed on a social network, that is).

 We’ve put together a list of 10 dos and 10 don’ts for social selling.
 A lot of it may seem intuitive, because as social media consumers ourselves, we know what works -- but it helps to see it written down as rules.

 What to Do:1.
 Create a Simple and Complete Profile.
 Create a profile that -- from your user handle, to your logo, to your profile -- is easily identifiable with your business.
+Use a logo maker, if needed to complete this task more professionally and faster.
 Individuals creating a professional social profile should use a high-quality headshot and a short bio showcasing their current professional credentials and a human side.
 It shouldn’t be too formal (as customers value authenticity) nor too long; visitors greeted with a wall of text aren’t going to read it.